• Skip to primary navigation

 • If you don't have pumpkin pie spice you can use apple pie spice or ground cinnamon instead.

-You could also turn it into a parfait by adding toppings such as whipped cream, coconut whipped cream, shredded coconut, marshmallows, graham cracker crumbs or a few chocolate chips before serving.
-It could also be made into a trifle.
+This healthy pumpkin mousse is delicious served as is but you could also turn it into individual parfaits by adding toppings or layering different ingredients such as whipped cream, coconut whipped cream, shredded coconut, marshmallows, graham cracker crumbs or chocolate chips and serving them in small jars or cups.

-This mousse can also be used as an icing for cakes, cupcakes or for pumpkin pie filling.
-I also love topping my overnight oats or oatmeal with it.
-You could even use it for pancakes, crepes, waffles or to spread on muffins before serving.
+You can also use this mousse as an icing for cakes, cupcakes, or for pumpkin pie filling.
+I also love topping my protein overnight oats or oatmeal with it.
+You could even use it to top oat flour pancakes, crepes, grain free waffles or to spread on banana protein muffins.

 How to store: